kuumoneko/music_player/README.md

 ## UPDATE NOTE

-> add sort by release_Date to display new tracks

-## KNOWN ISSUES

-> some video similar with spotify track is load to slow so api dont found it
+> Fix video is not found beacause of low loading

 ## Usage will be added later, it's still in development